EN 101 is the prerequisite for all upper-level English courses. EN 200-level courses count toward the major.

 English majors and minors should familiarize themselves with these departmental requirements for graduation:

 - Interdisciplinary Majors take a minimum of five upper-level courses.
-Two must come from courses number 300-359, and two from courses numbered 340-399.
+One must come from courses numbered EN 300-339; 407; 411-439.
 One of the five must be a seminar.

 - Minors take a minimum of five upper-level courses beyond the core requirement.
-At least two of these should deal with literature written before 1800 (EN 300-359) and two should deal primarily with literature written since 1800 (EN 340-399).
-The fifth course may be from either area.
-All English minors are required to take at least one seminar.
+At least one of these should deal with literature written before 1800 (300-339; 407; 411-439).
+All English minors are required to take at least one seminar